 A retinal tear can potentially lead to blindness, so prompt care is important.
-At Advanced Retina, located in Delafield, Wisconsin, Dr. Vogel provides the most advanced treatments available to care for patients’ retinal conditions in and around southeastern Wisconsin.
-Call the office to set up an appointment if you’ve been diagnosed with a retinal tear, or use the website to reach out and learn more about our services.
+At Advanced Retina, located in Delafield and Greenfield, Wisconsin, Dr. Vogel provides the most advanced treatments available to care for patients’ retinal conditions in and around southeastern Wisconsin.
+Call the office nearest you to set up an appointment if you’ve been diagnosed with a retinal tear, or use the website to reach out and learn more about our services.

 The retina is a layer of nerve tissue containing light-sensitive cells essential to translating light into images.
 Your retina is truly the center of your vision.